rl-institut/multi-vector-simulator/docs/model/limitations.rst

 :Limitation:

 Two transformer objects representing one technical unit in real life are currently unlinked in terms of capacity and attributed costs.

+..
+TODO: the last sentence is not very good, what did you mean here?

 :Reason: